camunda/camunda-bpm-examples/usertask/task-form-external/README.md

 # External Task Forms

 This Quickstart demonstrates how to use the [External Forms](http://docs.camunda.org/latest/guides/user-guide/#tasklist-task-forms-external-task-forms) Feature.
-External Forms are JSF forms which can be loaded from your app and started via the camunda Tasklist:
+External Forms are HTML forms which can be loaded from your app and started via the camunda Tasklist:

 ![External Forms Tasklist Screenshot][1]

-After the process start, the JSF Form is rendered in a new window.
+After the process start, the HTML form is rendered in a new window.

 ![External Forms Screenshot][2]